suzannepk/using_python_olcf/README.md

 ```

 We are in a "base" conda environment, but we need to create a new environment using the `conda create` command.
+It is highly recommended to create new environments in the "Project Home" directory (on Frontier, this is /ccs/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>).
+This space avoids purges and allows for potential collaboration within your project.
 ```
-$ conda create -p /ccs/proj/<<your_project_id>>/mpi4py_env_frontier python=3.10.13
+$ conda create -p /ccs/proj/<<your_project_id>>/<<your_user_id>>/.conda/mpi4py_env_frontier python=3.10.13
 modl```

 The "-p" flag specifies the desired path and name of your new virtual environment.
-The directory structure is case sensitive, so be sure to insert "<YOUR_PROJECT_ID>" as lowercase.
+The directory structure is case sensitive, so be sure to insert "<your_project_id>" ad as lowercase.
 Directories will be created if they do not exist already (provided you have write-access in that location).

->> ---
-> NOTE: It is highly recommended to create new environments in the "Project Home" directory (on Frontier, this is /ccs/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>).
-This space avoids purges and allows for potential collaboration within your project.
-It is also recommended, for convenience, that you use environment names that indicate the hostname, as virtual environments created on one system will not necessarily work on others.
->> ---
+A Note on Organization:
+I chose to create a `.conda` directory to keep my Python environments organized and separate from a plain directory listing.
+Within `.conda`, I created a `frontier` subdirectory to store all my environments specifically for Frontier.
+While both Frontier and Andes mount the home and project areas, an environment built for one machine cannot be assumed to work seamlessly on the other, so it is important to have an orgaization strucutre for your python envoriments from the start.

 After following the prompts for creating your new environment, the installation should be successful, and you will see something similar to: